stineb/geco_website/content/data_code/index.md

 - [fLUE](https://doi.org/10.5281/zenodo.1158524): Fractional reduction in light use efficiency due to soil moisture stress, estimated at FLUXNET2015 Tier 1 sites, as described in Stocker et al., (2018) *New Phytologist*.
 - [SCWDX80 and zCWDX80](https://doi.org/10.5281/zenodo.5515246): Global rooting zone water storage capacity (SCWDX80, mm) and rooting depth (zCWDX80, mm) estimates from Stocker et al., (2021) *BiorXiv*.
 - [GPP at FLUXNET Tier 1 sites from P-model](https://doi.org/10.5281/zenodo.3559850): Gross primary production, simulated by the P-model for each FLUXNET 2015 Tier 1 site.
 From stocker et al. (2020) *GMD*

+---

+**Please note**

+The authors of these packages are open to collaborate.
+Where substantial intellectual inputs are required, we ask for credit.
+Intellectual input can take the form of (but is not limited to) custom code, data manipulation, or methodological advice (including experimental design).
+The form of credit is to be determined in mutual agreement, considering contributions, and may include the authorship on manuscripts or on other research products resulting from respective work.
+For simple questions regarding the functioning of our open source software, please refer first to the extensive documentation on respective websites (see links above), our [YouTube channel](https://www.youtube.com/@geco-group), and related published papers.
+For remaining questions, please use raise an issue on Github (in the respective repository).
+Of course, for such limited support and issue resolution, we do not apply a co-authorship policy.
+Simple acknowledgements and properly cited software or literature makes us happy.